 4323 Vermont Route 108 S., Smugglers’ Notch

-One of the Top 30 resorts in North America and winner of best family programs for 13 years (SKI Magazine).
-Three mountains; 78 trails, including 13 easy trails and eight lifts.
+One of the Top 30 resorts in North America and winner of best family programs for 13 years (SKI Magazine), this resort spans three mountains and has 78 trails, including 13 easy trails and eight lifts.
 Cross-country skiing and snowshoeing, dog sledding, and snowmobile touring are available.
 Families enjoy indoor pool and hot tubs, arts and crafts workshops, and kids of all ages play in the FunZone, the family entertainment and recreation center.
-Treasures Child Care available for kids 6 weeks to 3 years old.
-Ski lessons for kids as young as 2½ and snowboarding lessons for kids as young as 3.
-New this year is the ArborTrek Zip Line canopy tour, the only one of its kind in Vermont, where you can whiz through trees higher than 65 feet off the ground.
+Treasures Child Care available for kids ages 6 weeks to 3 years.
+Ski lessons for kids as young as 2.5 and snowboarding lessons for kids as young as 3.
+Have fun on the ArborTrek Zip Line canopy tour, the only one of its kind in Vermont, where you can whiz through trees higher than 65 feet off the ground.

 Stratton Mountain Ski Resort